 Above: The figurine was vandalised sometime before 1997 when the left arm and right hand were broken off.

-Below: Sometime between 2000 and 2007 unwarranted vandalism occurred and all that is left of the prettiest headstone in the churchyard is as below (Photo: P. Frei, 13 Oct 2007)
+Below: Sometime between 2000 and 2007 unwarranted vandalism occurred and all that is left, of what I think was the prettiest headstone in the churchyard, is as below (Photo: P. Frei, 13 Oct 2007)